OliverHuntsman/gatsby-starter-netlify-cms/src/pages/index.md

 templateKey: index-page
 title: Great coffee with a conscience
 image: /img/Banner-Cornwell-Manor-Wedding.jpg
-heading: Great coffee with a conscience
+heading: Incredible Hair & Makeup
-subheading: Support sustainable farming while enjoying a cup
+subheading: Support a young family while making your day amazing x
 mainpitch:
-  title: Why Kaldi
+  title: Why Gemma
   description: >
-    Gemma Sutton is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+    Gemma Sutton is the hair and makeup artist for everyone who believes that great hair and makeup shouldn't just look good, it should feel good too.
+Gemma trains all of her Pro Team in house so she is confident that standards are impeccably high
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,